bryanpaget/ZonePresentation/slides.md

 ![bg right:40%](./zone-10.png)

-The Zone is open source and designed to scale and can be deployed by:
+The Zone is open source and designed to scale.
+It can be deployed by:

 - Other teams at StatCan
 - Federal departments
 - Provincial and municipal governments

 <br>